 If a man who practices Hinduism passes away intestate (without a will), the property will be distributed according to the list of relatives provided in class 1 heir listed in of the Hindu Succession Act.

-If none of the relatives described in Class 1 heir are living, the Act gives a list of relatives under Class 2.
-If class 2 heirs are not present then to agnates and if agnates are also not present then to cognates.
+If none of the relatives described in Class 1 heir is living, the Act gives a list of relatives under Class 2.
+If class 2 heirs are not present, then to agnates and if agnates are also not present, then to cognates.
 Similarly, if the dead is a Hindu female, the Act provides a list of relatives who might be regarded as legal heirs.
 This is also true for Jains, Buddhists, and Sikhs.

-Hindu male passing away intestate (or without a will)
+Hindu males passing away intestate (or without a will)

-When a Hindu man dies intestate, his property is distributed to Class 1 heirs of Hindu male.
-If no Class 1 heirs of a hindu male exist, the property will pass to his Class 2 heirs.
+When a Hindu man dies intestate, his property is distributed to Class 1 heirs of Hindu males.
+If no Class 1 heirs of a Hindu male exist, the property will pass to his Class 2 heirs.

-As per Hindu Succession Act, 1956; Class 1 Legal heirs of a Hindu male are following:
+As per the Hindu Succession Act, 1956, Class 1 Legal heirs of a Hindu male are the following: